 Beyond acquisitions, General Mills is looking to new products for growth.
 The food giant regularly launches dozens of new products across its diverse portfolio each fiscal year.
 Past additions include Green Giant Veggie Chips, Totino's Pizzeria Rolls, and GoGurt Twisted, among many others.
 General Mill's brand-building strategy involves developing new value-added products and building its brands over time with strong consumer-directed marketing and innovative merchandising programs.

 Building its international business is another key element of the company's strategy.
-Indeed, in fiscal 2015 General Mills' international arm contributed 29% of the company's total sales, up from 19% in fiscal 2011.
+Indeed, in fiscal 2016 General Mills' international arm contributed 28% of the company's total sales, up from 19% in fiscal 2011.
+The company has been increasing their global footprint by acquiring new brands in international markets and expanding their current brands into more markets around the world.
+A great example is the recent introduction of Yoplait yogurt in China.

-The company also sell under-performing assets to raise cash and cut costs.
+The company also sells under-performing assets to raise cash and cut costs.

-In mid-2015 it agreed to sell its Green Giant and Le Sueur frozen and canned vegetables businesses to B&G Foods for about $765 million.
+In 2015 it sold its Green Giant and Le Sueur frozen and canned vegetables businesses to B&G Foods for about $765 million.
 The sale comes as General Mills struggles with weakness in some of its top brands; Green Giant itself is considered a brand in somewhat of a decline as consumers increasingly desire fresh produce over the frozen and canned variety.

 In 2014 General Mills inaugurated the company’s first innovation, technology and quality center in China.
-The $15 million facility, spanning 75,000 square feet, is the company's first major technical center outside of the General Mills worldwide headquarters in Minneapolis
+The $15 million facility, spanning 75,000 square feet, was the company's first major technical center outside of the General Mills worldwide headquarters in Minneapolis.

 Mergers and Acquisitions